rhabbachi/ckanext-sentry/README.rst

     sentry.dsn = https://xxxxxx:xxxxxx@sentry.domain.com/1

-You can see a full list of supported options for the Sentry client on the `official Raven documentation`_.
+You can see a full list of supported options for the Sentry client on the `official Sentry documentation`_.

 If you want Sentry to record your log messages, you can turn it on adding the following options::